1. ABOUT THIS POLICY

 - We may from time to time share your personal data with some of our suppliers (see Section 5.2 on Our Suppliers and Service Providers)

 We may use and process your personal information where it is necessary for us to pursue our legitimate interests as a business for the following purposes:

 - for analysis, and profiling to inform our marketing strategy, and to enhance and personalise your customer experience

-- for market research in order to continually improve the products and services that we and our authorised dealers and brokers deliver to you
+- for market research in order to continually improve the products and services that we and our authorised dealers deliver to you

 - to administer our websites and for internal operations, testing, statistical purposes and pricing

 - for marketing activities (other than where we rely on your consent) e.g. to tailor marketing communications or send targeted marketing messages via social media and other third party platforms

 - for the prevention of fraud, crime and money laundering

 - to undertake credit checks for finance